ORLEN 74th Rally Poland

 - Based in Mikolajki, several hours north of Warsaw, in the Masurian lake district.

-- The town hosts Thursday afternoon’s start and a super special stage at the arena next to the service park.
+- The town hosts the start and finish ceremonies and a super special stage next to the service park that is run three times.

 - First established in 1921, Rally Poland is one of the world’s oldest rallies.